donaldRwilliams/GGMnonreg/README.md

 # GGMnonreg

-This pacakge estimates Gaussian graphical models (i.e., partial correlation networks), specifically in low dimensional settings that are common in the social-behavioral sciences.
+This pacakge estimates Gaussian graphical models (i.e., partial correlation networks), specifically in low dimensional settings $p \ll n$ that are common in the social-behavioral sciences.
 The current methods use multiple regression or a non-parametric boostrap singular value decomposition.

 Download package here: